5 Comments to 'Oysters and Red Mullet and Clam Casserole'

 They surely aren’t the easiest to pry open but are so worth the effort.
 You’ll be in heaven once you have Whistable Oysters, you’ll want to move there!

 Whitstable oysters were what made me like oysters actually.
-I’d always just thought that they tasted like slimy sea water, but Ginger and I had some there a couple of years ago that changed my mind.
+I’d always just thought that they tasted like slimy sea water, but Kerri and I had some there a couple of years ago that changed my mind.